CKRancher/rancher/README.md

 nginx-deployment-5754944d6c-whhtr   1/1     Running   0          67s
 ```

-In Prometheus UI using same expression we configured for the alert ,(`rate (container_cpu_usage_seconds_total{pod_name=~"nginx-.*", image!="", container!="POD"}[5m])`) we can check the data for these Pods.
+In the Prometheus UI, using the same expression we configured for the alert ,(`rate (container_cpu_usage_seconds_total{pod_name=~"nginx-.*", image!="", container!="POD"}[5m])`) we can check the data for these Pods.
 The value for all the Pods should be 0.

 ![08](images/08-rancher-prometheus-monitor-deployment.png)

-Let's put some load in one of the Pods to see the value changing.
-When this will be greater than 0.04 we should have an alert too:
+Let's put some load in one of the Pods to see the value change.
+When the value is greater than 0.04, we should have an alert:

 ```bash
 $  kubectl exec -it nginx-deployment-5754944d6c-7g6gq -- /bin/sh
 # yes > /dev/null
 ```

-The alert has three phases: Inactive - when condition is not met, Pending - condition is met, Firing - alert is fired.
+The alert has three phases:
+* Inactive - condition is not met.
+* Pending - condition is met.
+* Firing - alert is fired.

-We already saw the alert in inactive state, so puting some load on the CPU will let us observe the rest of them too:
+We already saw the alert in inactive state, so puting some load on the CPU will let us observe the rest of them, too:

 ![09](images/09-rancher-prometheus-pending-alert.png)